zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 If you don’t win a prize at a school competition, y ou will sometimes be given an award that is called an “honorable mention.”
 An “ho norable mention” is given to anyone who does a good job in the contest but doesn ’t win it.
 Not all contests or competitions have honorable mentions, but some do, especially school competitions.
 A “certificate” (certificate) is a pi ece of paper that serves as an award or as a document showing that you’ve complete d something or won something.

 Santiago also mentions “certificates of participati on.”
 “Certificates of participation” are given to anyone who is part of a competition or  a contest.
 Again, not all competitions or contests have certificates of parti cipation given to the people who participate or take part in those contests, but man y do, especially school competitions.
 Marissa says, “So everybody gets some thing?”
 Santiago says, “That’s right,” meaning that’s correct.
-“We don’t w ant anyone to leave empty- handed.”
+“We don’t want anyone to leave empty- handed.”

 The phrase “empty (empty) – handed (handed)” means without anything.
 If you leave “empty-handed,” you leave with nothing in you r hands – that is, you leave with nothing.
 You don’t get anything.
 “I went over to the beautiful woman to get her phone number but I left empty-handed,” meaning I didn’t get her phone number.
 Santiago doesn’t want any of the students t o leave empty-handed.
 Marissa says, “Even if their entry isn’t worthy of recognition?”
 “To be worthy” (worthy) means to be good enough to get something o r to be deserving something.